Monitor and measure to improve and reduce

-At the end of 2014 a Directive on disclosure of non-financial information by some large organisations came into force; EU Member States have two years to transpose it into national legislation.
+At the end of 2014 a Directive on disclosure of non-financial information by some large organisations came into force; EU Member States had two years to transpose it into national legislation.
 Disclosure of greenhouse gas emissions is one of its requirements.

 Get more value from mandatory GHG reporting: invest in energy management to reduce emissions and costs.

 Managing energy is an important element of environmental management and contributes to financial savings.

 Our experience includes preparation of mandatory GHG reports for UK listed companies and EUETS verification at process-industry installations.
 Thus we are ideally-placed to guide you through GHG accounting and carbon footprinting.